 Body scanners used in Australia are equipped with special enhancements to protect your privacy.
 Images are displayed as a generic stick figure to highlight areas that require further investigation.
 Scanners cannot store any personal or identifying information about passengers.

 Before introducing this technology, the Government consulted with a wide range of stakeholders, including the Office of the Australian Information Commissioner, Vision Australia and the Gender Centre and Organisation Intersex International, about privacy concerns.
-Following this consultation, a comprehensive Privacy Impact Assessment was undertaken.

 The Government understands that you may have concerns about how body scanners impact your individual circumstances.
 For more information, refer to: